-ATmega329/3290/649/6490 share the Timer/Counter Oscillator Pins (TOSC1 and TOSC2) with XTAL1 and XTAL2.
-This means that the Timer/Counter Oscillator can only be used when the calibrated internal RC Oscillator is selected as system clock source.
-The Oscillator is optimized for use with a 32.768kHz watch crystal.
-See Figure 8-2 on page 28 for crystal connection.
+ATmega329P/3290P share the Timer/Counter Oscillator Pins (TOSC1 and TOSC2) with XTAL1 and XTAL2.
+When using the Timer/Counter Oscillator, the system clock needs to be four times the oscillator frequency.
+Due to this and the pin sharing, the Timer/Counter Oscillator can only be used when the Calibrated Internal RC Oscillator is selected as system clock source.

 Applying an external clock source to TOSC1 can be done if EXTCLK in the ASSR Register is written to logic one.
-See "Asynchronous Operation of Timer/Counter2" on page 151 for further description on selecting external clock as input instead of a 32kHz crystal.
+See "Asynchronous Operation of Timer/Counter2" on page 152 for further description on selecting external clock as input instead of a 32.768kHz watch crystal.

-8.9 System Clock Prescaler
+8.10 System Clock Prescaler

-The ATmega329/3290/649/6490 system clock can be divided by setting the Clock Prescale Register - CLKPR.
+The ATmega329P/3290P system clock can be divided by setting the Clock Prescale Register - CLKPR.
 This feature can be used to decrease power consumption when the requirement for processing power is low.
-This can be used with all clock source options, and it will affect the clock frequency of the CPU and all synchronous peripherals. clkI/O, clkADC, clkCPU, and clk-FLASH are divided by a factor as shown in Table 8-11 on page 34.
+This can be used with all clock source options, and it will affect the clock frequency of the CPU and all synchronous peripherals. $clk{I/O}$, clk{ADC} , clk{CPU} , and clk{FLASH} are divided by a factor as shown in Table 8-13 on page 36.

-8.9.1 Switching Time
+8.10.1 Switching Time